 Children can join Alverton Woodland Nursery from the age of 2.
 "Little Foxes" Room is for children aged 2-3 years and is staffed by qualified nursery practitioners who are responsible for planning and assessment and provide a rich and stimulating environment for the children in their care.
-When children are ready after their 3rd birthday, they are transitioned into the Pre-School room by the Nursery staff.
+Children who turn 3 years old in the Autumn term transition into the Pre-School room in January.
+Children who turn 3 years old in the Spring and Summer term move into the preschool room in the following September.
 "Little Owls" Room is for children aged 3 and 4.
 By January there are often two cohorts of children operating in the same space.
 The Nursery teacher is responsible for the day-to-day running of the Pre-School room and is supported by the Nursery Lead and a team of qualified nursery practitioners.